 All admissions to Year 7 at the start of the academic year are administered by the Education Department.
-Please see details in the publication “Guide for Admission to Secondary Schools in Waltham Forest 2016/17”.
+Please see details in the publication “Starting Secondary School 2020 ”.
 The Local Authority maintains waiting lists for Year 7 until the end of September of the year of entry.

 |Number on school roll: 180|

 The rates of authorised and unauthorised absences 2018/19